-8.3 Appropriate Assessment and Strategic Flood Risk Assessment
+8.5 Appropriate Assessment and Strategic Flood Risk Assessment

-Stage 2 Appropriate Assessment (AA) and Strategic Flood Risk Assessment (SFRA) are being undertaken alongside the preparation of the Draft Plan and the Proposed Material Alterations.
+Stage 2 Appropriate Assessment (AA) and Strategic Flood Risk Assessment (SFRA) have been undertaken alongside the preparation of the Plan.

 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).
 The AA assesses the effects of the Plan on European Sites designated for certain habitats and species.
-The emerging conclusion of the AA is that the Plan and Proposed Material Alterations will not affect the integrity of the Natura 2000 network.
-The Proposed Material Alterations are accompanied by an AA Natura Impact Report, which has informed this SEA Environmental Report.
+The conclusion of the AA is that the Plan will not affect the integrity of the Natura 2000 network118.

-SFRA is being undertaken to inform the preparation of the Draft Plan and the Proposed Material Alterations.
-The SFRA process has informed this report.
-SFRA is required by 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (Department of Environment and Office of Public Works, 2009) and associated Circular PL2/2014.
+SFRA is required by 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (Department of Environment and Office of Public Works, 2009) and associated Department of the Environment, Community and Local Government Circular PL2/2014.
+Recommendations from the SFRA have been integrated into the Plan.